paynow/Paynow-Java-SDK/README.md

 ## Prerequisites

-This library has a set of prerequisites that must be met for it to work
+This library has the following set of prerequisites that must be met for it to work.

 1. Java JDK 6 or higher

 ## Installation

-> Package will soon be published to Central and will be available to install using package managers and build tools like Gradle
+> Note: Project will soon be published to Maven Central Repository and will be available to install using package managers and build tools like Gradle or Maven

-Download the latest JAR on the releases page and import it into your project
+To use the Java Paynow SDK, you need to add this project as a dependency.
+This can be achieved by using a multi module project structure, or by compiling this project into a jar and importing it as a dependency.

-## Usage example
+## Usage

+To get started using the SDK, do the following.
 ### Importing library
+Import the required classes as follows.

 ```java
 import webdev.core.*;